lilab-bcb/cumulus/docs/scCloud.rst

 	    | and ``data.obsm['X_fle']`` records the force-directed layout coordinates from the diffusion components.
 	    | The ``uns`` field stores other related information, such as reference genome (``data.uns['genome']``).
 	    | If '--make-output-seurat-compatible' is on, this file can be loaded into R and converted into a Seurat object
+	* - output_seurat_h5ad
+	  - File
+	  - h5ad file in seurat-compatible manner.
+This file can be loaded into R and converted into a Seurat object
 	* - output_filt_xlsx
 	  - File
 	  - | Spreadsheet containing filtration results (output_name.filt.xlsx).